Romu-tech/DTSA5511FINAL/README.md

 You can ignore tuner_dir, it just has information from the project through it's runs, I just added it in because it was created in the process of making this.

+THERE IS A TYPO INSIDE THE REPOSITORY, I NAMED THE FINAL DTSA 5011 FOR ONE OF THE IPYNB FILES, IT IS THE CORRECT FILE, BUT I HAVE ALSO ADDED THE CORRECT NAME FOR THE SAME FILE AGAIN IN GITHUB.